Should I be ashamed?

 And yeah, I like being known for it.

 I’m not going to pretend it’s because being known means I can make change on a larger scale and share my message with more people.
 Sure, that’s fun stuff, but really it’s because being a little famous feels great.
 Even if it’s fake famous.
 Only-in-this-tiny-weirdo-corner-of-the-internet famous.
 Look, I don’t think anyone is out there googling “Laura Belgray net worth” or “Laura Belgray plastic surgery.”
+[UPDATE: Thanks to recent articles revealing both my income and my age, these actually have become search terms.]

 But “Laura Belgray website,” people have googled.
 And I enjoy that.
 Fellow nerds coming up to me at any kind of nerdfest and saying they nerd out on my work, I enjoy as well.
 Dark secret: I like attention!